sionzee/bukkit-commands-api/README.md

 ## Features
 * Not needed to register command in plugin.yml
-* Handling states when is arguments overgrowth or missing
+* Handling states when is argument overgrowth or missing
-* Mapping string to object values (eg. string to Player)
+* Mapping string to object (eg. string to Player)
 * Handling incorrect type of entered argument (number, string, pattern)
 * Supports BungeeCord